-With the view to migrate to advanced approaches in credit risk, the Bank has implemented the system driven rating using web based rating model solutions (RAM & CRESS) acquired from M/s.
-Crisil Risk & Infrastructure solutions Ltd.
+With the view to migrate to advanced approaches in credit risk, the Bank has implemented the system driven rating using web based rating model solutions (RAM CRRM & CRESS) acquired from M/s.Crisil Risk & Infrastructure solutions Ltd.

 The bank follows a well-defined multi layered discretionary power structure for sanction of loans.
-New Business Group (NBG) at HO and Credit Approval Grid has been constituted at HO/RO for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.
+New Business Group (NBG) has been constituted at HO for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.

-Credit Risk Management Policies
+Credit Risk Management Policies:

 The Bank has put in place a well-structured Credit Risk Management Policy duly approved by the Bank's Board.
-The Policy document defines organization structure, role & responsibilities and, the processes whereby the Credit Risks carried out by the Bank can be identified, quantified & managed within the framework that the Bank considers consistent with its mandate and risk tolerance.
+The Policy document defines organization structure, roles& responsibilities and, the processes whereby the Credit Risks carried out by the Bank can be identified, quantified & managed within the framework that the Bank considers consistent with its mandate and risk tolerance.